Rajaram College: History

 Rajaram college was established in 1880 by the Maharaja of Kolhapur.
 It is the oldest college in the Kolhapur city and one of the famous college in the Maharashtra.
 It was affiliated to the Mumbai University and then with Pune University.
 Shivaji University was established in 1962 and since then it is affiliated with Shivaji University in Kolhapur.
 Many undergraduate and post graduate courses were available in the past which were later moved to the Shivaji university after establishment of the university.
 Rajaram college had played a key role in the establishment of the Shivaji University Kolhapur and first Vice chancellor of the university was Principal of Rajaram college Dr. A. G. Pawar.
 Rajaram college has given many great leaders in politics.
 It is alma mater of many famous scientists, writers, historians, educationists, army officers, and civil servants (IAS, IPS and IFS officers).
 It celebrated its 125th anniversary in 2005.

 The college is located near Shivaji University.
 Many students from nearby villages study there.
 It is located somewhat on the outskirts of Kolhapur city.
 It has a large area of campus where many people from nearby areas come for pleasure walks.

 The Maharashtra State supported U.P.S.C. and M.P.S.C. institute is also present in the same campus.

 The college has a picturesque campus of around 75 acres.
 Its 13 independent buildings include a 2000 capacity auditorium.
-The Dr. Balkrishna Library has more than 125,000 volumes.
+The Dr. Balkrishna Library has more than 125,000 volumes, some of which are rare and out of print books.